Murray Wallace (footballer): Scunthorpe United

-Wallace signed a three-and-a-half year deal with Scunthorpe on 2 January 2016.
+Wallace signed a three-and-a-half-year deal with Scunthorpe on 2 January 2016.
 Upon signing for the Iron, he featured in every minute of every competitive fixture until 29 August 2017, when his run of 7,560 consecutive playing minutes was broken as he didn't feature in Scunthorpe's EFL Trophy game against Sunderland U21s.
 He was named as the side's Player of the Season for 2016–17.

 Millwall

 In June 2018, Wallace signed a "long-term" deal at Championship side Millwall for a £500,000 fee.
 He scored the winning goal in two consecutive rounds of the 2018–19 FA Cup as the Lions defeated Everton and AFC Wimbledon to reach the quarter-finals, but also collected two yellow cards and was suspended for the resulting match against Brighton which ended in defeat for Millwall on penalties.

 Wallace was named as the London side's Player of the Season for 2021–22 season.
 In July 2022, Wallace signed a new long-term contract.

+On 19 May 2025, the club announced he would be leaving in June when his contract expired.

+Return to Huddersfield Town

+On 18 June 2025, Wallace agreed to return to League One side Huddersfield Town on a two-year deal from 1 July.